-While it may seem from the outside that the child with ASD does not want to interact, they do crave communication and engagement.
-Through interventions like ABA therapy, children learn how to describe and develop their emotions.
+While it may seem from the outside that the child with ASD does not want to interact, they crave communication and engagement.
+Children learn how to describe and develop their emotions through interventions like ABA therapy.
 Through skill-building, children with ASD learn to establish and sustain lasting relationships.

-8. Hyperlexia, defined as the ability to read above one’s age and grade level, often accompanies autism.
+8. Hyperlexia, or the ability to read above one’s age and grade level, often accompanies autism.